Handbook for 1:1 Learning

 Special Accommodations

 Holt Public Schools is committed to providing all students the tools needed to access the curriculum.
-HPS is committed to ensuring IEP, 504, and EL accommodations are provided, including the use of appropriate technology.
+We are committed to ensuring IEP, 504, and EL accommodations are provided, including the use of appropriate technology.

 Students are responsible for the general care of the Chromebook issued to them at school.
-If a Chromebook is physically damaged or experiencing a mechanical problem, students in grades K-6 should take it to their school office and students in grades 7-12 should take it to their school’s library for assistance.
+If a Chromebook is physically damaged or experiencing a mechanical problem, students in grades K-6 should immediately alert their teacher, and students in grades 7-12 should take it to their school’s library for assistance.
 Please visit our Technology Support Page for troubleshooting tips and video tutorials

 General Precautions

-• Do not lend the device to another person.
-Each device is assigned to an individual student and the responsibility for the care of the device solely rests with that student and his/her parent/guardian.
+• Do not lend your Chromebook to others.
+Each device is assigned to an individual student, and that student and their parent/guardian are responsible for its care and proper use.

 Carrying Chromebooks